NuclearAtk/geacon_pro/README.md

 ### C2profile:

 geacon_pro adapts the settings on the flow of C2profile and some settings on the host.
-The supported algorithms are base64, base64url, mask, netbios, netbiosu.
+The supported encoding algorithms are base64, base64url, mask, netbios, netbiosu.
 Details can be found in config.go.
-Here is an example C2profile. **After modifying the C2profile, please do not forget to modify the corresponding location setting in config.go:**
+Here is an example C2profile.
+**IMPORTANT!!!
+After modifying the C2profile, do not forget to sync the changes in config.go:**
 ```bigquery
 # default sleep time is 60s
 set sleeptime "3000";